 - playing with the farm dog and seeing how well-behaved it is.

-One of the saddest things in our society is the lack of interaction between older people and younger people.
-We seem to segregate them so only young children see young children and only old people see old people.
-What a shame!
+One of the saddest things in our society is the lack of interaction between older and younger people.
+We segregate people into specific age groups so only young children see young children and only old people see old people.

 Documenting Your Homeschool Field Trips